ogrodnek/code-pipeline-slack/readme.md

 ## Configuration / Customization

-The bot will notify you of all CodePipeline events (using [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html)).
+No configuration is necessary per pipeline.
+As part of the CF Stack, we subscribe to all CodePipeline and CodeBuild events (using [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html)).

 When creating the CloudFormation stack, you can customize: